stackbit-projects/ondevs-333e7/content/_index.md

   - type: section_hero
     template: section_hero
     section_id: hero
-    title: Your “GO TO” for Gold Star Business Services
+    title: Your “GO TO” Business Services
     content: >
       We help you reach the upper limits.